furokku/python-selfbot/README.md

 # python-selfbot

-simple python selfbot written by me.
+python selfbot that will spam your message whereever you type `start.spam` while bot is active

 # how to use
 1. download .py file, make sure you have discord.py installed with pip